2024 National Survey of Early Care & Education

 Workforce

 Since 2019, new legislation, funding opportunities, and program standards have been introduced in an effort to better support center-based providers and workers and make quality care more accessible to all families.
 The COVID-19 pandemic also affected the provision of ECE, as well as substantial federal investments in ECE since 2020.
-As a result, it is critically important that we collect updated information from you so we can examine what impact these changes have had on ECE services in general and on those working with children in the classroom in particular.
+The 2024 NSECE and the 2024 NSECE Workforce Follow-up seeks to understand the impact these changes have had on ECE services in general and on those working with children in the classroom in particular.

 The 2024 National Survey of Early Care and Education will address questions like: